robfatland/nexus/bash/tunnels.md

 ## Overview

+This page describes `ssh` tunnel use through the specific application of using a cloud virtual machine as a working Jupyter environment.

 Suppose I want to run a Jupyter notebook server on a cloud Virtual Machine.
 I will view and interact with this from my laptop web browser.
 I can select a VM with a desired level of compute power.
 I can run the `jupyter` notebook server on an internet-facing VM (less secure) or on a cloud-internal VM (more secure).